Batterie Anod qui charge un téléphone en USB sur une table

 Here are our tips for choosing the right battery for your electric bike:

-• Pay attention to battery capacity: Measured in amp-hours (Wh), battery capacity determines how much energy it can store.
-The higher the capacity, the greater the autonomy of your electric bike will be.
-To choose the right capacity, remember to take into account the distance you plan to travel on a single charge;
+• Pay attention to battery capacity: Measured in ampere-hours (Wh), battery capacity determines how much energy it can store.
+The higher the capacity, the greater the range your e-bike will have.
+To choose the right capacity, consider the distance you plan to travel on a single charge;

 • Check the battery voltage: Battery voltage, measured in volts (V), directly affects the overall power and performance of your e-bike.
-We recommend that you choose a battery with a voltage compatible with your existing electrical system, the standard voltages on the market are generally 36V or 48V;
+We recommend choosing a battery with a voltage compatible with your existing electrical system, as standard voltages on the market are generally 36V or 48V;

-• Price: price is an important criterion to take into account, especially if you have to change the battery due to theft for example.
+• Price: Price is an important factor to consider, especially if you need to replace the battery due to theft, for example.
 Batteries can cost up to €700.
-This is an element that regularly changes in the life of an electric bike, so anticipate a potential future purchase;
+This is a component that will need to be replaced regularly in the life of an electric bike, so plan ahead for a potential future purchase.

-• Cooldown time: Li-ion batteries generally recharge quickly, between 3 and 5 hours.
-Be sure to check the charging time so you aren't caught off guard, especially if you use your e-bike frequently.
-Anod stands out on this point with its compact battery which recharges in 1h30;
+• Recharge time: Li-ion batteries generally recharge quickly, between 3 and 5 hours.
+Be sure to check the recharge time so you don't get caught out, especially if you use your e-bike frequently.
+Anod stands out in this regard with its compact battery that recharges in 1.5 hours;

-• The charger: For each manufacturer, each battery model has its own specific charging cable.
-The Anod battery, on the other hand, uses a USB-C cable to allow easy charging at any time.
+• Charger: Each manufacturer has its own specific charging cable for each battery model.
+The Anod battery, on the other hand, uses a USB-C cable to allow for easy charging at any time.

-• Size & weight: You will need to regularly carry your bike's battery, whether to recharge it or to have it with you while parking.
-Clutter then becomes a major problem.
-It is therefore important to check the weight of the batteries.
+• Size & Weight: You'll need to regularly transport your bike's battery, whether to recharge it or to keep it with you while parking.
+Bulk then becomes a major issue.
+It's therefore important to check the weight of the batteries.
 On the market, a battery weighs on average between 2 and 4 kg.
-To meet this need, Anod offers a lighter than average battery, weighing only 650g.
+To meet this need, Anod offers a lighter-than-average battery, weighing only 650 g.

-• Know where the battery is designed: In the battery market, the majority is produced in China.
-However, as European standards are more restrictive than Chinese standards, some batteries may not comply with regulations.
-This is why it is recommended to turn to well-established brands that are aware of the regulations.
-Opting for French manufacturers, as offered by certain brands such as Anod, can be a simpler and more reliable solution.
+• Know where the battery is made: The majority of batteries in the battery market are produced in China.
+However, since European standards are more restrictive than Chinese standards, some batteries may not comply with regulations.
+Therefore, it is recommended to turn to well-established brands that are familiar with the regulations.
+Opting for French manufacturers, as offered by some brands such as Anod, can be a simpler and more reliable solution.

-Beyond the technical aspects, buying products made in France allows you to avoid questionable production conditions, whether in terms of human rights or respect for the environment.
+Beyond the technical aspects, buying products made in France helps avoid questionable production conditions, whether in terms of human rights or respect for the environment.

 Battery life and how to optimize it

-To remedy this lack of practicality, Anod has managed to reduce the weight of the battery while maintaining a large energy storage capacity.
-Anod therefore offers a 650g battery that can travel up to 70 km, thus avoiding dependence on high weight for sufficient autonomy.
+To address this lack of practicality, Anod has managed to reduce the battery's weight while maintaining a high energy storage capacity.
+Anod therefore offers a 650g battery that can travel up to 70 km, thus avoiding the dependence on high weight for sufficient autonomy.

-To optimize the battery life of your electric bike , here are some best practices to adopt:
+To optimize the battery life of your electric bike , here are some good practices to adopt:

-• Do not let the battery discharge completely before recharging: partial charge cycles are less stressful on the battery and can help extend its life;
+• Do not allow the battery to completely discharge before recharging: partial charge cycles are less stressful on the battery and can help extend its life;

-• Store the battery in a dry place and at room temperature: especially when not in use for long periods, as this will help prevent corrosion and degradation of the battery components.
-We recommend keeping your bike dry, between 10 and 20°C;
+• Store the battery in a dry place at room temperature, especially when not in use for long periods, as this will help prevent corrosion and degradation of the battery components.
+We recommend keeping your bike in a dry place, between 10 and 20°C;

-• Be sure to charge the battery with the charger provided by the electric bike manufacturer: using an incompatible charger can significantly damage the electric bike battery.
-Unless the battery is compatible with universal chargers (USB-C) like our Anod battery.
-In this case, no dependence on a specific charger.
+• Make sure to charge the battery with the charger provided by the e-bike manufacturer: using an incompatible charger can significantly damage the e-bike battery.
+Unless the battery is compatible with universal (USB-C) chargers like our Anod battery.
+In this case, there is no dependence on a specific charger.

 The Anod product battery: robustness and versatility